Introduction:

 Chapter 9: Composition and Framing

-Composition plays a crucial role in landscape photography, helping to guide the viewer’s eye and create a sense of depth and scale.
+Landscape photographers use composition to direct viewer movement through their photographs while creating three-dimensional space that shows size differences.
 The Nikon D800’s built-in grid display and live view mode can assist photographers in composing their shots and ensuring that horizons are level and key elements are placed thoughtfully within the frame.
-Techniques such as the rule of thirds, leading lines, and framing can help create dynamic and visually appealing landscape compositions.
+The rule of thirds and leading lines and framing techniques together become effective methods for creating visually appealing landscape compositions.

 Chapter 10: Post-Processing and Editing